Outsider565/Outsider565/README.md

 <img align="full" src="https://github-readme-stats.vercel.app/api?username=Outsider565&count_private=true&show_icons=true&theme=radical" />

 My name is Shaowen, a third-year student at Fudan University studying computer science.
 I'm so glad that you are viewing my homepage, and I'd like to further introduce myself.

 ### My past experience 👨‍🎓

+- Developed an [Y86-simulator](https://github.com/ZiYang-xie/ICS_Y86) using C++
+- Developed a front-end and back-end seperated wechat applet(微信小程序) using Golang and docker
+- Engaged in research in [UChicago CHAI lab](https://chicagohai.github.io/) about nlp

 ### My current work ⌚